b4rton/signal-newsroom/README.md

 	a.
 On the iPhone Signal app, in the message list view, tap the gear icon at the upper left for Settings.

-		i) Under Privacy settings, switch ON "Enable Screen Security" and switch OFF "iOS Call Integration." ii) Under Notification settings, set Show to "No name or message." iii) Each time you view a message from a source, tap the source's name or number at the top of the screen and turn ON "Disappearing Messages."
-Twelve hours is a reasonable default. iv) Delete the entire message thread for each source as soon as you've saved the contents and the source's telephone number elsewhere.
+	- Under Privacy settings, switch ON "Enable Screen Security" and switch OFF "iOS Call Integration."
+	- Under Notification settings, set Show to "No name or message."
+	- Each time you view a message from a source, tap the source's name or number at the top of the screen and turn ON "Disappearing Messages."
+Twelve hours is a reasonable default.
+	- Delete the entire message thread for each source as soon as you've saved the contents and the source's telephone number elsewhere.
 You don't need an existing thread to send or receive new messages.

 	b.
 On Signal Desktop

-		i) Tap the icon showing three stacked dots toward the top left of the message list.
+	- Tap the icon showing three stacked dots toward the top left of the message list.
 Choose Settings.
-Under Notifications, choose "Neither name nor message." ii) Each time you view a message from a source, click the icon showing three dots on the top right of the window and turn ON "Disappearing Messages." iii) Delete the entire message thread for each source as soon as you've saved the contents and the source's telephone nmber elsewhere.
+Under Notifications, choose "Neither name nor message."
+	- Each time you view a message from a source, click the icon showing three dots on the top right of the window and turn ON "Disappearing Messages."
+	- Delete the entire message thread for each source as soon as you've saved the contents and the source's telephone nmber elsewhere.
+As on the iPhone app, you don't need an existing thread to send or receive new messages.

 3. **Use an isolated network.**